antoniovazquezblanco/cmake-pcfilegenerator/README.md

 # CMake PC file generator

 This modules allows for automatic PC file generation for your targets.
+That is untill CMake supports the feature (https://gitlab.kitware.com/cmake/cmake/-/issues/22621).

 ## Installation